JMAlcaino/Ephemerides_JMA/README.md

 # Ephemerides_JMA
-Program to try fonctions in pyehem module with datetime module
+Program to try fonctions in the pyehem module with the datetime module